 - Local CraigsList.org.
 Post your needs and check the “free” section.
 People are always looking for good places to donate items.

 - Local FreeCycle.org group.
 Find items you need through this grassroots group helping people network with others who are interested in their usable items.

 It is helpful to have local veterinarians, animal control, and other prominent people in your community support your organization and its campaigns.
 They may become members, agree to write letters on your behalf, or speak to others in their profession.
-Be careful not to demand too much of them.
-Use their voice strategically to garner the greatest support.
+Be careful not to demand too much of them and use their voice strategically to garner the greatest support.

 3) Campaign Planning

 The backbone of any well-run campaign is the leader’s ability to create a strategic campaign plan for the organization to follow.
-Taking the time to write down the steps you intend to take and creating a clearly defined plan will help you make difficult decisions as they arise.
-The following campaign outline and process is used by many successful grassroots advocacy organizations, including the Sierra Club.
+Take the time to write down the steps you intend to take and create a clearly-defined plan to help you make difficult decisions as they arise.

 You will notice that the process of planning for a campaign is similar to that of long term-planning for your organization.
 As with long-term planning, each campaign you undertake should have a clear focus.
 Some questions to consider in determining your focus: